Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

 \subsubsection{Initial Values}

-In order to solve Eq.~(\ref{eq:dust-dimless}), it is necessary to determine the initial values of the quantities $\delta_\varepsilon$ and $\delta^\prime_\varepsilon$.
-Furthermore, it is imperative to ascertain the values of the local nonadiabatic random pressure fluctuation~$\delta_T$ in expression~(\ref{eq:rel-press-pert}).
+In order to solve Eq.\,(\ref{eq:dust-dimless}), it is necessary to determine the initial values of the quantities $\delta_\varepsilon$ and $\delta^\prime_\varepsilon$.
+In addition, values of the local random, nonadiabatic relative pressure perturbation~$\delta_T$ in expression~(\ref{eq:rel-press-pert}), are required.